-2 Formerly referred to the Energy Corporations (Powers) Act 1979, the short title of which was changed to the Energy Operators (Powers) Act 1979 by the Gas Corporation (Business Disposal) Act 1999 s.
-78. The reference was changed under the Reprints Act 1984 s.
-7(3)(gb).
+2 Formerly referred to the Electricity Corporation Act 1994 the short title of which was changed to the Electricity Transmission and Distribution Systems (Access) Act 1994 by the Electricity Corporations Act 2005 s.
+139.

+3 Repealed by the Electricity Industry (Wholesale Market) Repeal Regulations 2006.